The #1 SEO Mistake Business Owners Make and How to Fix It

 Give Away Lots of Value

 Give away knowledge generously.
 The only way your ideal client will know you’re a good fit for them is to be generous with your content.
-Sure, you’ll attract an audience of DIY’ers, but those aren’t your ideal clients.
+Sure, you’ll attract an audience of DIY’ers who may never buy your services, but those aren’t your ideal clients.
 Your ideal clients have already decided they need a guide to accomplish the transformation.
 When you educate generously, you position yourself as a perfect fit to help them succeed.

 Educate, Entertain, and Inform via Content People Use Most